-Check out my interactive bass lessons website "LOW END UNIVERSITY" - Currently over 200+ video bass lessons, licks, bassless play-along tracks, members forum, and more with new videos added every single week: www.LowEndUniversity.com
+Check out my interactive bass lessons website "LOW END UNIVERSITY" - Currently over 275+ video bass lessons, licks, play-along tracks, members forum, and more with over 60 hours of content: www.LowEndUniversity.com

-Volume 1 of Mark Michell’s instructional book series SIGHTREADING 101 FOR BASS: Reading Standard Notation focuses on the absolute basics of learning to interpret, read, and sightread standard notation.
-Volume 2 is to be released later this year and will incorporate additional concepts with music that is more complex.
+Mark Michell’s instructional book SIGHTREADING 101 FOR BASS: Reading Standard Notation focuses on the absolute basics of learning to interpret, read, and sightread standard notation.

 Click HERE to download a free .PDF sample of this book!

-This book contains 116 total pages, over 140 exercises, descriptive examples and figures, a full-color gloss front cover and spiral bounding, which is most convenient for allowing the book to stay spread open on stands and flat surfaces!
+This book contains 116 total pages, over 140 exercises, and descriptive examples and figures.
 All exercises are playable on 4, 5, and 6-string basses.